H8404/AndroidExercises/README.md

 # Android_Exercises
-#ScreenShots can be found on screenshot folder
+ScreenShots can be found on screenshot folder

+## Week 35
+Folder Exercise

+## Week 36
+Folder